antao/setup-developer/README.md

 # setup-windows-developer
-Automate the setup of a windows developer machine with a little help from chocolatey and powershell.
+Automate the setup of a developer machine with a little help from chocolatey, powershell and bash.